elsawy269/ms-task_managment/README.md

-# Nodejs Expressjs MongoDB Ready-to-use API Project Structure
+# Nodejs Expressjs MongoDB API Project Structure

 REST API Development with Node.js, Express, and MongoDB

 ## Getting started

-This is a basic API skeleton written in JavaScript.
-It is very useful for building RESTful web APIs for your front-end platforms like Android, iOS, or JavaScript frameworks (Angular, Reactjs, etc.).
+This is a basic API  written in JavaScript.
+It is APIs for your front-end platforms like Android, iOS, or JavaScript frameworks (Angular, Reactjs, etc.).

 This project will run on **NodeJs** using **MongoDB** as a database.
 I maintained the code structure easily as any beginner can also adopt the flow and start building an API.